- You might need to install the Adobe Acrobat Reader on your computer to review some linked pages. It’s FREE. If you don’t have it, click HERE.

 SCCA furnishes and maintains a reference shelf in four Brevard Libraries.
 The documents we furnish are chosen for their value to common interest ownership properties – condominiums, HOAs, cooperatives and time shares.
 We buy the books and their updates and we donate them to the libraries at Cocoa Beach, Cocoa, Melbourne and Titusville The libraries file all of them with a common reference number so they appear together on a “Condo Shelf.”
 We furnish Gray’s Compendium, Managing the Florida Condominium, The Condominium Concept, and other useful items.
 Ask the reference librarian where the Condo Shelf is located.

-Why Historic Flood Maps are Important VERY important information impacting your association’s flood insurance premium!
+FEMA Website on Flood Map Information: VERY important information impacting your association’s flood insurance premium!

 Click HERE for a link to a Federal Communications Commission web page with information on what associations can and cannot do regarding the restriction of unit owners’ installation of satellite and other antennas.